Kukgene/Town-hall-Project/README.md

 # Town-hall-Project
-Aiming to create comfortable and convenient town hall environment
+Aiming to create comfortable and convenient town hall environment for the workers and citizens to readily utilize

+Contact: kukgene@gmail.com